-LESLIE: Now we’ve got Eric in Hawaii on the line who needs help with a roofing question and Tom and I to come there and help in person.
+LESLIE: Now we’ve got Eric in Hawaii on the line who needs help with a replacement for cedar roof.

 ERIC: How are you guys doing?

 TOM: We’re doing great.
 How can we help you with your cedar roof?

 ERIC: Well, it is past its life, so I will need to replace it.
 It’s very expensive out here so I’m wondering, is there any other new products that I can put over – I’ve got skip-sheeted base.